c4ffein/realworld-django-ninja/README.md

 - Push your changes to your forked repository.
 - Submit a pull request to the main repository, explaining the changes you made and any additional information that might be helpful for review.

+### Opened issues
+You may check [the opened issues](https://github.com/c4ffein/realworld-django-ninja/issues) if you want to make your first contributions, priority to [this one](https://github.com/c4ffein/realworld-django-ninja/issues/1).

 ### Should I create an issue?
 Seriously, yes, for anything that crosses your mind.
 This is early-stage, I'll consider any opinion.